Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 • Only spend what you can afford to pay off: One of the best tips for using a credit card responsibly is to avoid making purchases that you won’t be able to pay off each month.
 This will stop your spending from spiraling into debt.

-• Address any debt head on: If you find yourself in the position of having credit card debt, the best thing to do is to openly acknowledge your situation and make a plan to pay off your credit card bill.
+• Address any debt head on: If you find yourself in the position of having credit card debt, one of the best things you can do is acknowledge your situation and make a plan to pay off your credit card bill.
 Start a budget, cut expenses if needed, and use any monthly surplus amount to pay down your debt.
 It’s also smart to stop spending on your credit card until you’ve reduced or eliminated any outstanding balance.

 The Takeaway